-A refusal by any relevant approval body to approve a Site Development Plan because of non-compliance with the intent, requirements, regulations, and/or standards of a Sector Development Plan and/or applicable City codes.
+A refusal by any relevant approval body to approve an application because of non-compliance with the intent, requirements, regulations, and/or standards of a Sector Development Plan and/or applicable City codes.

 Development Review Board (DRB): A 5-member board of City staff (designees for the Planning Director, Parks and Recreation, and ABCWUA; City Engineer; and Traffic Engineer) charged with administering the Subdivision Ordinance and granting approval or denial of Site Development Plans.
 [DRB Hearings are weekly.]